kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - [QlikSense](https://www.qlik.com/us/products/qlik-sense)
     - [Dundas BI](https://insightsoftware.com/dundas/)
     - [Sisense](https://www.sisense.com/)
-- ❓ What is the project main objective(s)?
+- ❓ What are the project main objectives?
 - ❓ Which part of the main objective the ML model(s) is addressing?
 - 📈📉 Establish a [baseline](https://blog.ml.cmu.edu/2020/08/31/3-baselines/) against which your ML will be considered successful (an improvement against the baseline)
 - ❓ Are there any solutions not based on a ML model?
 You are likely to be asked to compared your method against some no-ML model!